axshb/slate-markdown/README.md

 3. `npm install`
 4. `npm run compile`
 5. Run with your method of choice.
 On VS Code, Press `F5` and run the extension for testing.
-6. Compile the .vsix with `npm run package.`
+6. Compile the .vsix with `npm run vscode-package.`